Generating passive marketing can help you land clients

 Joining Slack groups or Facebook groups is a low-key way to make professional connections.
 Even just participating in Twitter chats is a great way to connect with people.
 There’s a Twitter chat for just about every field.
 I personally recommend Michelle Garrett’s #FreelanceChat.

 Part of networking is also maintaining connections.
-This can be as simple as reaching out with a holiday card
+This can be as simple as reaching out with a holiday card or a friendly email.

 6. Talk to your network